mendix/docs/content/developerportal/operate/datadog-metrics.md

 **Datadog** is a monitoring and analysis tool for cloud applications, providing monitoring of servers, databases, tools, and services through a SaaS-based data analytics platform.
 You can link your Mendix Cloud v4 apps to Datadog to provide additional monitoring.

 {{% alert type="info" %}}
-Datadog logging is supported in Mendix version 7.15 and above.
+Datadog logging and application metrics are supported in Mendix version 7.15 and above.
 {{% /alert %}}

 This document explains what information can be provided to Datadog and how to configure your Mendix Cloud v4 app to send data to Datadog.
 If you want to know more about the capabilities of Datadog and, in particular, using Datadog with Mendix, have a look at the Mendix blog [Monitor Your Mendix Apps with Datadog](https://www.mendix.com/blog/monitor-your-mendix-apps-with-datadog/).